hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.7-Eigendecomposition.md

 ## Concatenating eigenvalues and eigenvectors

-Now that we have an idea of what eigenvectors and eigenvalues are we can see how it can be used to decompose a matrix.
+Now that we have an idea of what eigenvectors and eigenvalues are, we can see how it can be used to decompose a matrix.
 All eigenvectors of a matrix $\bs{A}$ can be concatenated in a matrix with each column corresponding to each eigenvector (like in the second array return by `np.linalg.eig(A)`):

 <div>
 $